STB3/vitotronic_interface/README.md

 - added OTA flash possibility
 - print firmware version on setup and success page

+### v 2.0 (PeMue):
+- added 1-wire temperature measurement (only for hardware >=v2.2)
+- check if 1-wire sensors are available and if yes, send the values via UDP
+- added the interval for 1-wire measurement to the setup page

 ## Flashing the firmware
-1. Install the Arduino IDE plus the 8266 package following the instructions at https://github.com/esp8266/Arduino#installing-with-boards-manager
+1. Install the Arduino IDE plus the 8266 package following the [instructions](https://github.com/esp8266/Arduino#installing-with-boards-manager)
 2. Open, compile and upload the *vitotronic_interface.ino* sketch to your ESP8266

 **or**